Portrait of Fernando Niño de Guevara

 This portrait may have served as a celebration of family pride.
 Liedtke also notes that, “among the many works of art that Pedro Lasso collected and commissioned were family portraits and portraits of public figures, including famous churchmen and Spanish royalty.”
 Pedro Lasso may have used the commission of this portrait of his uncle as a ‘public gesture,’ and placed it in a “residence, family chapel, or an institution such as a church that he was known to support.”
 If this portrait were hung in a public space, it would serve to indicate two ways in which the family's status would have been elevated: having a prominent member of the church as a relative, and having a well-known artist (who by this time had received at least one commission from King Philip II) paint the portrait.

 The painting of the portrait was fictionalised in the 1936 novel El Greco malt den Großinquisitor by Stefan Andres.

-In the 1947 film Lady in Ermine, the inquisitor (Rafael Calvo) sits for his portrait and judges a trial involving a Jewish silversmith in love with El Greco's (fictional) daughter.
+In the 1947 film Lady in Ermine, the inquisitor (Ricardo Calvo Agostí) sits for his portrait and judges a trial involving a Jewish silversmith in love with El Greco's (fictional) daughter.

 The 2007 film El Greco (directed by Yannis Smaragdis) includes a fictional incident of the cardinal (played by Juan Diego Botto) trying El Greco before the Inquisition.